AdobeDocs/campaign-classic.de-DE/help/delivery/using/understanding-quarantine-management.md

 ### Adresse aus der Quarantäne nehmen {#removing-a-quarantined-address}

-Bei Bedarf können Sie eine Adresse manuell aus der Liste der Quarantäne entfernen.
+If needed, you can manually remove an address from the quarantine list.
 Darüber hinaus werden Adressen, die bestimmten Bedingungen entsprechen, automatisch aus der Quarantäne-Liste durch den **[!UICONTROL Datenbankbereinigungs]** -Workflow gelöscht.

-So entfernen Sie eine Adresse manuell aus der Liste &quot;Quarantäne&quot;:
+To manually remove an address from the quarantine list:

-* Sie können den Status des Knotens &quot; **[!UICONTROL Administration&quot;> &quot;Kampagnenverwaltung&quot;> &quot;Verwaltung für nicht bereitgestellte Elemente&quot;> &quot;Nicht bereitgestellte Elemente und Adressen&quot;in &quot;]** Gültig **[!UICONTROL &quot;ändern]** .
+* You can change its status to **[!UICONTROL Valid]** from the **[!UICONTROL Administration > Campaign Management > Non deliverables Management > Non deliverables and addresses]** node.

    ![](assets/tech_quarant_error_status.png)

-* Sie können den Status auch auf **[!UICONTROL An zulassungsliste]**&#x200B;ändern.
-In diesem Fall bleibt die Adresse auf der Liste Quarantäne, wird jedoch systematisch als Ziel ausgewählt, auch wenn ein Fehler auftritt.
+* Sie können den Status auch auf &quot; **[!UICONTROL An Zulassungsliste]**&quot;ändern.
+In this case, the address remains on the quarantine list, but it will be systematically targeted, even if an error is encountered.

 <!--Addresses on the block list are not concerned by the quarantine system and are not targeted, even if you change the status of the address.-->

-Die Adressen werden in den folgenden Fällen automatisch aus der Liste der Quarantäne entfernt:
+The addresses are automatically removed from the quarantine list in the following cases:

-* Adressen in einem Status &quot; **[!UICONTROL Mit Fehler]** &quot;werden nach einem erfolgreichen Versand aus der Liste &quot;Quarantäne&quot;entfernt.
+* Addresses in a **[!UICONTROL With errors]** status will be removed from the quarantine list after a successful delivery.
-* Adressen in einem Status &quot; **[!UICONTROL Mit Fehler]** &quot;werden aus der Liste &quot;Quarantäne&quot;entfernt, wenn der letzte Soft-Absprung vor mehr als 10 Tagen auftrat.
-Weitere Informationen zur Fehlerverwaltung finden Sie in [diesem Abschnitt](#soft-error-management).
+* Addresses in a **[!UICONTROL With errors]** status will be removed from the quarantine list if the last soft bounce occurred more than 10 days ago.
+For more on soft error management, see [this section](#soft-error-management).
 * Adressen in einem Status **[!UICONTROL mit Fehlern]** , die mit dem **[!UICONTROL Postfachfehler &quot;full]** &quot;abgeschnitten werden, werden nach 30 Tagen aus der Liste &quot;Quarantäne&quot;entfernt.

 Ihr Status ändert sich dann in **[!UICONTROL Gültig]**.

 >[!IMPORTANT]
-Empfänger mit einer Adresse in einer **[!UICONTROL Quarantäne]** oder dem Status &quot; **[!UICONTROL Bei blockierungsliste]** &quot;werden niemals entfernt, auch wenn sie eine E-Mail erhalten.
+Empfänger mit einer Adresse in einer **[!UICONTROL Quarantäne]** oder dem Status &quot; **[!UICONTROL Bei Blockierungsliste]** &quot;werden niemals entfernt, auch wenn sie eine E-Mail erhalten.

 Sie können die Anzahl der Fehler und den Zeitraum zwischen zwei Fehlern ändern. Ändern Sie dazu die entsprechenden Einstellungen im Bereitstellungsassistenten (**[!UICONTROL E-Mail-Kanal]** > **[!UICONTROL Erweiterte Parameter]**).
 For more on the deployment wizard, refer to [this section](../../installation/using/deploying-an-instance.md).